AckeeCZ/ios-cookbook/BestPractices.md

 It is definitely not allowed to use comments for hiding “unwanted” code in source control.

 Block comments should generally be avoided, as code should be as self-documenting as possible, with only the need for intermittent, few-line explanations.
 This does not apply to those comments used to generate documentation.
+Also when commenting methods or classes/structs/etc. don't be lazy to add one more slash so the appledoc can be generated.

 **Comments style**